CyberSys/godot4-fast-paced-network-fps-tps/Docs/Manual/Framework.Game/ILevel/GetAllSpawnPoints.md

 # ILevel.GetAllSpawnPoints method

-List of avaible spawn points
+List of all spawn points in map

 ```csharp
 public SpawnPoint[] GetAllSpawnPoints()